 All the information that can be linked to a natural person is considered personal data.
 Please see the definition of the Swedish Data Protection Authority:

 Specifically, for example, data such as

 may be personal data if they, either separately or together in combination, may be linked to a natural person.

-In Sweden, the handling of personal information is regulated in the data protection regulation (DSF) that supersedes the previous personal data act (PUL).
-DSF is based on EU directives for the handling of personal data (GDPR).
+In Sweden, the handling of personal information is regulated in the personal data act (PUL).
+This is based on EU directives for the handling of personal data.

-All processing of personal data is covered by the rules of the DSF, including electronic processing1).
-An important basic rule in the DSF is that personal data must not be spread further without restrictions, and those handling personal data must take the necessary measures to ensure that this does not happen.
+All processing of personal data is covered by the rules of the PUL, including electronic processing1).
+An important basic rule in the PUL is that personal data must not be spread further without restrictions, and those handling personal data must take the necessary measures to ensure that this does not happen.

-It is okay to store personal data on servers owned by the university, such as the university SharePoint or file servers at your office or department, provided that the management of those data otherwise meets the requirements of the DSF.
+It is also okay to store personal data on servers owned by the university, such as the university SharePoint or file servers at your office or department, provided that the management of those data otherwise meets the requirements of the PUL.

 At the following page you will find useful information in English from the Swedish Data Protection Agency: